 By Akash Patel, Outreach Manager and Writer, Science Entrepreneur Club

 I sat down with John Cassidy, CEO of Cambridge Cancer Genomics (CCG.ai), to talk about his journey.
 I heard about CCG.ai a while ago but really started to pay attention when they hit the Forbes ‘30 under 30’ list for Europe.
 They’re an exciting startup building a Precision Oncology platform using AI and Machine Learning that can be integrated into clinical workflow.
-With this, they can precisely map tumour evolution and tailor cancer therapies in accordance with the stage of evolution.
-Tumours are incredibly heterogeneous, genetically unstable and genetically change in response to therapy - hence CCG.ai's ambition to map their evolution.
-By carrying out DNA and RNA sequencing they unpick the tumours' biology and then correlate it with the therapeutics most likely to be effective.
+With this, they can precisely map tumor evolution and tailor cancer therapies in accordance with the stage of evolution.
+Tumors are incredibly heterogeneous, genetically unstable and genetically change in response to therapy - hence CCG.ai's ambition to map their evolution.
+By carrying out DNA and RNA sequencing they unpick the tumors' biology and then correlate it with the therapeutics most likely to be effective.
 Finally, they take liquid biopsies to measure treatment response and predict the patients’ response to treatment going forward.

 What made you decide to start Cambridge Cancer Genomics?

 We started the company about three years ago when, both my co-founder and I, were at the University of Cambridge − me finishing my PhD and my co-founder doing a postdoc.
-During this time we were working on a virtual reality tumour project, building models and spending a lot of time at the hospital where most of the computers were running Windows 95-XP.
-There was no way that a virtual reality tumour model was going to make its way from the lab into the clinic, especially with those computers.
+During this time we were working on a virtual reality tumor project, building models and spending a lot of time at the hospital where most of the computers were running Windows 95-XP.
+There was no way that a virtual reality tumor model was going to make its way from the lab into the clinic, especially with those computers.
 So we started to work out which types of tests that we had developed in the lab could be translated into the clinic and what kind of fundamental understanding we had as scientists which wasn’t being represented in cancer medicine.
-One of these understandings was tumour evolution and tumour heterogeneity, which is broadly the origin of our current work.
+One of these understandings was tumor evolution and tumor heterogeneity, which is broadly the origin of our current work.

 We’re seeing an increasing number of AI cancer startups in Europe and the US.
 What makes you different?

 The fundamental thing to understand is that most startups claiming to use AI aren't using AI.
-Amongst the companies that are using AI are some that focus on drug discovery and modelling how drugs bind to their targets.
+Amongst the companies that are using AI are some that focus on drug discovery and modeling how drugs bind to their targets.
 We’re more based on: once we have a drug, how do we use it in the best way?
 It's all well and good to have a new drug but it may only be effective for 5% of the population, so how do we find that 5%?
-How do we ensure that the tumours are in the right kind of state to benefit from these new drugs?
-For leukaemias, for example, there are ten treatment options and the doctor has about 20 minutes to decide which drug to give to the patient for the following six months.
+How do we ensure that the tumors are in the right kind of state to benefit from these new drugs?
+For leukemias, for example, there are ten treatment options and the doctor has about 20 minutes to decide which drug to give to the patient for the following six months.
 How do we use AI to determine the best drug choice?
-How do we develop this drug so that − say in 15-years time when there are 30 drugs for leukaemia − we can decide which drug is best to give to which patient?
+How do we develop this drug so that − say in 15-years time when there are 30 drugs for leukemia − we can decide which drug is best to give to which patient?
 That’s where we focus.

 So you’re building this platform for precision oncology and looking to get it into hospitals, but how have you tackled selling to the NHS?

 But, having said that, adoption of new tech into the NHS can take decades.
-So there is definitely room to work faster and people are realising that this disruption is coming anyway.
+So there is definitely room to work faster and people are realizing that this disruption is coming anyway.
 Healthcare can embrace it and work with it, or ignore it, but it’s still going to be affected.
 For example, if you look at Babylon Health in London, without really working with the NHS, they came in and built an online GP practice and took away all the young patients who were really putting a huge strain on the NHS.
 The reality is that startups will just come in and disrupt, whether the NHS is willing to accept it or not.
 I think if you want to manage this process there needs to be more engagement between startups and the NHS.

-Having been through the Silicon-Valley-based startup accelerator, Y Combinator, what did you make of the experience?
+Having been through the Silicon Valley-based startup accelerator, Y Combinator, what did you make of the experience?

 We joined Y Combinator about six months after forming CCG.ai and it was a fantastic experience.
 Accelerators are almost essential unless you have done it before or you’re some well-known professor who’s been running a lab for years.
-Y Combinator was perfect for us who were working on products with data and building our partnerships, and we also learnt how to talk about our science in a way that investors could understand it.
+Y Combinator was perfect for us who were working on products with data and building our partnerships, and we also learned how to talk about our science in a way that investors could understand it.